- Derecho Damage Response

 Debris Removal in Unincorporated Linn County

-The Linn County Board of Supervisors will allow residents who live in unincorporated Linn County within the half-mile buffer zone around the cities of Cedar Rapids, Marion, Hiawatha (zoned as Urban Services Residential - USR) to request a no fee registration to openly burn tree debris from the August derecho.
-Typically, open burning in this half-mile buffer zone is not allowed.
-To register an open burn, complete the online registration form or call 319-892-6000.
-It is important for residents to complete the open burn registration request so that the Linn County Sheriff’s Office and local fire departments are aware of the potential for open burning.
+Residents who live in unincorporated Linn County within the half-mile buffer zone around the cities of Cedar Rapids, Marion, Hiawatha (zoned as Urban Services Residential - USR) can request a no fee burn permit to openly burn tree debris from the August 2020 derecho.
+Typically, open burning in this half-mile buffer zone is not allowed; however, the Board of Supervisors has waived this restriction through June 30, 2022.
+To register an open burn, call Linn County Public Health at 319-892-6000.
+Residents are required to complete the open burn registration request so that the Linn County Sheriff’s Office and local fire departments are aware of the potential for open burning.

 Residents in unincorporated Linn County outside the half-mile USR buffer zone should continue to obtain open burning permits through the regular online application portal from Linn County Public Health or by calling 319-892-6000.